ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

    ![07](https://github.com/user-attachments/assets/f55a6469-a243-4b1e-b46c-bf772463a50b)

-   Automatic merging is show below.
+   Automatic merging is shown below.
 To merge, select your scans on the left and then press start.
 Sometimes, it works very well.
 But if it doesn't, you have to switch to manual merging.
    ![08](https://github.com/user-attachments/assets/d1d3853f-6741-4bd8-98d1-6269da31b6c1)

    Manual merging is shown below.
 Select one scan for the fixed window and one scan for the float window.
 Select points on your scan that are the same on both by pressing shift + left click.
 To deselect a point press `ctrl` + `left` click.
 Once you have at least 3 (though you will usually need more) press start to merge.